-In addition to the EPDP working sessions, those interested in the implementation of the EPDP Phase 1 recommendations are welcome to attend the sessions of the Implementation Review Team (IRT) as it continues to discuss the draft gTLD Registration Data Policy.
+The EPDP Team is not currently planning to meet during ICANN68, although the work plan is subject to change.
+Those interested in the implementation of the EPDP Phase 1 recommendations are welcome to join the session of the Implementation Review Team (IRT) as it continues to discuss the draft gTLD Registration Data Policy.